 That's why if we really want to do serious Sadhana (intense practice), like participating in a long course of silent retreat, we will be told to cut off any contacts, communications or interactions with the world and people (care less).
 We are also being restricted in action and speech, reducing and limiting the mind activities and expressions by observe silence in thoughts, actions and speech; and focus within ourselves, and refraining the mind from going out to the objects of the senses to reduce all kinds of inputs.
 Keep watching our own mind, and stop minding about other people's affairs.
 This will help us to quiet the mind and to contemplate on the Truth.

-When we start to go beyond the body, the mind, the self-image, the worldly-identity, the past worldly experiences, the future imaginations, all the perceptions of names and forms, all the objects of the senses, all the dualities, all the good and bad, all the happiness and unhappiness, all the positive and negative, and the idea of worldly existence of 'I'.
-We will start to know/remember who we really are (by removing all impurities from the mind, we will know who am 'I' or what we think is myself.)
+When we start to go beyond the body, the mind, the self-image, the worldly-identity, the past worldly experiences, the future imaginations, all the perceptions of names and forms, all the objects of the senses, all the dualities, all the good and bad, all the happiness and unhappiness, all the positive and negative, and the idea of a worldly existence of 'I'.
+We will start to know/remember what we really are (by removing all impurities from the mind, we will know what am 'I' or what we think is myself.)

 Forget what we should be forgetting, remembering what we need to remember.

 We think that we are "this" or "that", we are "good" or "bad", we are "happy" or "unhappy", we are "smart" or "stupid".
 We also think that "this" is mine or "that" is mine.
 We also think about my family, my career, my future, my feelings, my thinking, my knowledge, my study, my friends, my enemies, my partner, my children, my country, my pride, my reputation, my ability, my limitation, my rights, my religion, my culture, my believes, and so on.